-Whether you’re interested in creating a fun tutorial for people to try at home, streaming your favorite games, or even sharing your best jokes with a live audience, there’s a lot to love about creating content on YouTube.
+Whether you’re interested in creating a fun tutorial for people to try at home, live streaming your favorite games, or even sharing your best jokes with a live audience, there’s a lot to love about creating content on YouTube.

 Step 1: Create a YouTube account if you haven’t already.
-Check out our step-by-step guide on how to do so.

 Step 5: When ready, select Create Stream.